Damn Vulnerable DeFi - Challenge 1: Unstoppable

 Challenge Intro

 It makes sense that an admin can perform halts, but what if any user can perform them?
-This would lead to a huge Denial-of-Service vulnerability.
+This would be a huge issue and could cause assets to be locked in the contract (users are unable to withdraw).
 Today’s challenge is a gentle introduction into how poor programming can lead to a user halting a smart contract vault.

 Source Code Analysis